ixqifeba/ixqifeba.github.io/content/posts/imprints.md

 to be watched,
 with narrowed eyes.

-I have been away too long,
+I had been away too long,
 far from home,
 cracked skin and haggard,
 having lost
 my own reflection.

-...

 It wasn't until I saw
 my grandmother in your concern,